 UPDATE: On January 13, 2021, the Minister of Health refused the application on reconsideration.
-Viiv has sought judicial review (T-258-21).
+Viiv sought but later discontinued a second application for judicial review (T-258-21).

 In a decision dated July 10, 2020, the Federal Court in ViiV Healthcare ULC v The Minister of Health, 2020 FC 756 remitted another application for a Certificate of Supplementary Protection (CSP) to the Minister of Health for reconsideration.
 This is the second Court decision on CSPs, and the second time the Court has sent the matter back to the Minister for reconsideration.
 The first decision on CSPs was reported here.

 The decision is important as it may expand the scope of patents that may be eligible for CSP protection; namely, to include patents that claim only one or some of the medicinal ingredients in a drug comprising a combination of medicinal ingredients.

 ViiV had sought a CSP for Canadian Patent No. 2,606,282 — which claims dolutegravir, but does not claim a combination of dolutegravir and rilpivirine.
 The CSP application was based upon JULUCA, which contains a combination of dolutegravir and rilpivirine.

 Subsection 3(2) of the CSP Regulations sets out which patents may be eligible for a CSP pursuant to section 106 of the Patent Act, and insofar as combinations are concerned, refers to the patent claiming the “combination of all the medicinal ingredients contained in the approved drug”.
 The Minister had found that: